VITA for WAYNE B. JENNINGS, Ph.D.

 - Pioneer award from the Minnesota Association of Charter Schools

-- Listed in the Hall of Fame for Alternative Educators (Alternative Education Resource Organization)
+- Listed in the Hall of Fame from Alternative Education Resource Organization)

 - High School for Recording Arts award for lifetime achievement